sunil99/cto-coding-java-muserver/README.md

     * Merge and augment the data (examples below).

-    * Return a combined JSON array to the UI.
+    * Return a combined JSON array to the UI (in the REST API - see below).

 ### Upstream sample responses